trbflxr/ksl/doc/guide/dev/maykr.md

 You can easily add maykr to the build pipeline.
 Here is two options how you can do it.

+> [!NOTE]
-> Note: You can automate it as you wish.
+> You can automate it as you wish.
 The variants below are just some examples of how you can do it.

 ### Easy way